 ÖAR GmbH, Vienna

-Karmen Mentil is a consultant and partner at ÖAR Regional Consulting GmbH, consultancy for sustainable tourism, regional development, project management and international projects.
-Since 2006 she has been director of the tourism network Alpine Pearls, an umbrella brand for environmentally friendly mobility in tourism throughout the Alpine region. www.alpine-pearls.com.
-Focussing on: strategy development, marketing, product development, workshops and training, media, PR, quality control, planning and implementation of technical conferences.
-Reference project: long years of consultancy of the award-winning model destination Werfenweng with regard to their eco-friendly mobility services.
+Karmen Mentil is a consultant and partner of ÖAR GmbH, a consultancy for sustainable tourism, regional consultancy and project management for international projects.
+2006 – 2022 Managing Director of the Alpine-wide tourism network Alpine Pearls, the umbrella brand for soft mobility in tourism. www.alpine-pearls.com.
+Main focus: Strategy development, marketing, product development, workshops and trainings, media relations, PR, quality control, planning and implementation of professional events.
+Reference project: long-term consulting of the often award-winning model village Werfenweng regarding the development of soft mobility offers.
+Since 07/2022, Karmen Mentil is a research assistant at the TH Deggendorf.

 Chairperson of the Certification Council

 From 2003 to 2019, Gaby Landen was the voluntary chairwoman of the federal specialist group for tourism, leisure and well-being in the ver.di trade union.
 At ver.di she is committed to the concerns of all workers in the tourism sector and works to ensure humane and social working conditions for all employees, trainees and interns in the entire tourism sector.
 This is a difficult task in the sector, as many employers deteriorate social conditions and lower salaries by bypassing labour agreements.

 Response & Ability, Vienna